energyquantified/eq-python-client/docs/userguide/curve-events.rst

 ~~~~~~~~~~~~~~

 Note that you will not immediately start to receive events after connecting to the stream.
 In order to
-receive curve events you must also subscribe.
+receive events you must also subscribe.

-Curve events
+Subscribe to curve events
 ^^^^^^^^^^^^^^

 Subscribe to curve events with